samapriya/awesome-gee-community-datasets/docs/tutorials/examples/dswe_landsat.md

 <a href="https://www.usgs.gov">US Geological Survey (USGS)</a>
 </p>

 Understanding surface water dynamics is crucial for effective water resource management, flood mapping, ecological research, and climate change analysis.
 The **Dynamic Surface Water Extent (DSWE)** dataset provides reliable, repeatable, and consistent maps of water presence derived from Landsat imagery.
 Originally introduced by Jones (2015), DSWE has been continuously improved and now leverages the power of Google Earth Engine (GEE) to deliver monthly surface water composites.
+Details on the code outputs can be found at the [USGS Official Source Code Archive](https://code.usgs.gov/place/dswe).

 In this tutorial, we will: